NeotropicSAS/kuwaiba-docs/user/en/src/navman/README.md

   | :--: |
   | ***Figure 46**.
 Fiber splitter view.*|

+#### **Physical Path View**

+> Applies to objects of class or subclass `GenericPort`

-* **Physical Path View.** Calculates and plots the longest path from a source port to another port, considering `mirror`, `mirrorMultiple`, `endpointA` and `endpointB` relationships.
+Calculates and plots the longest path from a source port to another port, considering `mirror`, `mirrorMultiple`, `endpointA` and `endpointB` relationships.
 This view represents hierarchically the components that are part of the route, showing clearly their interconnections and the order in which they are arranged.
 See more in [Outside Plant Management](../physical/ospman/index.html).

   | ![Physical Path View](images/physical_path.png) |
   | :--: |